top of page

 I hope folks won’t read our study and jump to the conclusion that there’s a “magic window” for toilet training between ages 2 and 3.
 It’ just that children trained before age 2 are at the highest risk for developing problems.
 Based on my experience and my research, I believe that most children under 3 haven’t developed the capacity to respond to their bodies’ urges to pee and poop in a judicious manner.

-I personally would not recommend toilet training a 2 1/2-year-old, and I believe that preschools that require toilet training by age 3 are doing families a great disservice.
+In general, I don't recommend toilet training a 2 1/2-year-old, and I believe that preschools that require toilet training by age 3 are doing families a great disservice.
 Based on my experience and my research, I have waited until after age 3 to initiate training with my own kids.
-My "It’s No Accident" co-author, Suzanne Schlosberg, toilet trained her boys at 24 months; she talks about the repercussions in a video titled “How I Screwed Up (Royally) By Potty Training My Twins Too Soon.”
+My co-author, Suzanne Schlosberg, toilet trained her boys at 24 months; she talks about the repercussions in a video titled “How I Screwed Up (Royally) By Potty Training My Twins Too Soon.”

 I understand that, for multiple reasons, many parents will potty train children under age 3, and I think the most important point to glean from our study is that constipation status — rather than age — is the critical factor that will influence whether a child develops wetting problems.